Volunteering with our Animal Husbandry Team

 The Ocean Conservation Trust runs the National Marine Aquarium, a UK Conservation Aquarium, as its centre of Ocean excellence.

-At the National Marine Aquarium, we believe the next generation of aquatic biologists deserves more than just “experience” – they deserve guidance, technical mastery, and a genuine role within a professional husbandry team.
+At the National Marine Aquarium, we believe the next generation of aquatic biologists deserves more than just “experience” – they deserve guidance, technical mastery, and an opportunity to make a genuine contribution to the work of the husbandry team

 • Preparation of food for livestock